 Have you Suffered a Traumatic Brain Injury Without Even Knowing It?

 Help us help you.
-You may have a traumatic brain injury as part of your workers’ compensation case and not even know it.
-You’re probably asking yourself, how is this even possible?
+You may have a traumatic brain injury as part of your workers' compensation case and not even know it.
+You're probably asking yourself, how is this even possible?
+How can I tell if I have brain damage?
 How did my doctor not realize this?
 How did I not realize this?
 How did I miss the signs?
 Were the signs or symptoms obvious?

 - You didn't realize that a brain injury can result by a jolting of your head without ever striking it.